revoltek/losoto/README.md

 * In cep3 use the copy of the code in ~fdg/scripts/losoto/ (source the tool/lofarinit.[c]sh file which is shipped with the code)
 * Prepare a parset starting from the parset/losoto2.parset
 * in case of problems write to Francesco de Gasperin: astro@voo.it

+Cite:
+If you use LoSoTo for your data reduction, please acknowledge it with "This work had made use of the Lofar Solution Tool (LoSoTo), developed by F. de Gasperin."

 Flag:
 LoSoTo has an internl flag system encoded in the weight column.
 Weights are not currently used but some tasks set them to 0 to "flag" a datapoint.
 Flagged datapoints are then saved as NaNs by the H5parm_exporter.py